NLSanyu/SendIT/README.md

 ## Getting Started

-Clone the repository, edit the code in any text editor, and run it on any modern web browser
+These instructions will get you a copy of the project up and running on your local machine

 ### Prerequisites